ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data source configuration.md

 ---
-uid: OSIsoftAdapterForOPCUADataSourceConfiguration
+uid: PIAdapterForOPCUADataSourceConfiguration
 ---

-# OSIsoft Adapter for OPC UA data source configuration
+# PI Adapter for OPC UA data source configuration

 To use the adapter, you must configure the data source from which it will be polling data.